joshlong/joshlong.github.io-content/content/jl/blogPost/why-i-choose-amqp-over-jms.md

 * logical - yes, a message may ultimately get to me, but i want to put it through a series of filters, sort of like HTTP proxies, enriching the request or rejecting it as it proceeds.
 Can't do this in JMS itself.
 * technological  - i'm trying to _integrate_ disparate systems and services.
 We can't assume that everyone is using the same language, or within Java that they're using the same  broker-specific Java client and server revision.
 JMS is a Java API that is tied to the MQ broker being used, and sometimes to the _version_ of the MQ broker being used.
 So you may well end up having to shut both producer AND consumer down to upgrade either.

 Of these four kinds of decoupling, JMS somehow went out of its way to only provide one (temporal decoupling).
 When JMS first appeared there were already many proprietary brokers that provided three or more of those requirements.
-Somehow, rather perversely in this case, the open standard is far more likely to get you locked in than it should have.
+Somehow, rather perversely in this case, the JMS "open standard" is far more likely to get you locked in than it should have.

 The only  plus, you  might say, is that JMS supports distributed transactions - "XA".
 In practice there are patterns, like sagas, and "poor man's 2PC" - where you roll back a SQL transaction if the broker's consumer logic throws an exception - that render this benefit rather thin.